OCA/edi/account_invoice_ubl/README.rst

 On the form view of the company, there is an option to embed the PDF of the invoices inside the XML invoice.

+There is also an option to select a default tax, which will be added as a zero-sum tax subtotal in case an invoice has no taxes specified.
+This is useful to satisfy PEPPOL rule BR-CO-18 for Dutch non-profits that are exempted from tax.

 Usage
 =====